1995parham-teaching/argofun/README.md

 dependencies:
   - name: saf-consumer
-    version: "1.2.0" # chart version not the application version
+    version: "1.2.0" # chart version not the application version (but it is a good idea to always sync them)
-    repository: "https://1995parham.me/saf" # it must be a valid chart repository
+    repository: "https://1995parham.me/saf" # it must be a valid chart repository (it could be an oci registry too)
 ```

 And then our values placed in the values' repository: